 How is endometriosis diagnosed?

 The definitive diagnosis of endometriosis requires surgical biopsy or clear laparoscopically visible pelvic lesions.
 The presence of an endometrioma (ovarian cyst of endometriosis) on a pelvic sonogram can help in establishing a strong clinical diagnosis.

 There are both medical and surgical options for the treatment of endometriosis.
 Medical treatment options relieve pain associated with endometriosis but only suppress and do not eliminate the disease.
 There is no evidence to suggest that medical treatment improves fertility.

-Medical therapy includes hormonal treatments and anti-inflammatory medications that can be used separately or in combination.
+Medical therapy includes hormonal treatments like birth control pills, and anti-inflammatory medications like over-the-counter pain killers that can be used separately or in combination.

 Surgical treatment of endometriosis is recommended to restore normal pelvic anatomy that is often altered by resultant adhesive disease and to ablate or excise as much visible endometriosis as possible.
-Furthermore, surgery is suggested for the removal of endometriomas, especially once these cysts are greater than 2 cm.
+Surgery is also suggested for the removal of endometriomas, especially once these cysts are greater than 2 cm.